stevengj/nlopt/doc/docs/NLopt_Reference.md

 nlopt_result nlopt_get_x_weights(const nlopt_opt opt, double *w);
 ```

 Set/get the weights used when the computing L₁ norm for the `xtol_rel` stopping criterion above, where `*w` must point to an array of length equal to the number of optimization parameters in `opt`.   `nlopt_set_x_weights1` can be used to set all of the weights to the same value `w`.
-Also passing NULL to `nlopt_set_xtol_abs` allows to unset all the weights.
+Also passing NULL to `nlopt_set_x_weights` allows to unset all the weights.
 The weights default to `1`, but non-constant weights can be used to handle situations where the different parameters `x` have different units or importance, for example.

 ```c
 nlopt_result nlopt_set_xtol_abs(nlopt_opt opt, const double *tol);